Beesy

 The pivot is being driven, almost single-handedly, by Vlad Doronin's OKO Group, which built 830 Brickell — the city's first new Class A office tower in a decade — and then turned the top two floors into something other than offices.
 On 14 March, Seia opened on the fifty-fourth floor: a contemporary Italian restaurant in partnership with The Bastion Collection, the European group with ten Michelin stars in seven years.
 The room is anchored by an Andy Warhol Camouflage series in the dining room and a Damien Hirst above the bar.
 Above it, on the fifty-fifth floor, sits Seia Club — invitation-only, $25,000 initiation, a private floor designed by the same team that did the Aman New York members rooms.

 The Design District is not over.
 It is, simply, no longer the only answer.
-The UHNW family that ten years ago bought into Star Island and ate in South Beach now buys into Brickell Key and Edition Residences, dines at the top of 830, and books the table because a hostess has remembered the number.
+The family that ten years ago bought into Star Island and ate in South Beach — at Casa Tua on James Avenue, at Nobu, at the usual rotation — now buys into Brickell Key and Edition Residences, dines at the top of 830, and books the table because a hostess has remembered the number.
+Casa Tua, for its part, is still there: the 1930s villa that has outlasted more Miami dining scenes than most people can name.

 The geography of Miami chic has moved south.
-The membership floor is its proof.
+The anchor rooms are its proof.

 Share · LinkedIn · Email